ClickHouse/ClickHouse/docs/en/sql-reference/functions/string-search-functions.md

 **Returned values**

 `pattern` may contain multiple regexp groups, `index` indicates which regex group to extract.
 An index of 0 means matching the entire regular expression.

-Type: `String`.
+[String](../data-types/string.md).

 **Examples**